ujjawalv01/project2/README.md

 # NEW PROJECT

-This Project wsa created from local system
+This Project was created from local system taught by shradha kapra created by ujjwal yadav